-April Lindgren is a professor at X (also known as Ryerson) University’s School of Journalism and principal investigator for the Local News Research Project.
+April Lindgren is a professor at Toronto Metropolitan University’s (formerly Ryerson University) School of Journalism and principal investigator for the Local News Research Project.
 Her research investigates local news poverty and the role of local journalism as critical community infrastructure.
 She spearheaded creation of the crowd-sourced Local News Map, which tracks changes to local news ecosystems.

 STUDENT TEAM MEMBERS